NithinGuvvala/api/README.md

-REST API project using Python and SQLAlcehmy for the database.
+# REST API project using Python, Flask and SQLAlchemy.

+Built a custom API to perform CRUD operations with SQLAlcehmy for the database.